dzackgarza/Notes/URS - Research Proposal and Personal Statement.md

 # URS Research Proposal

-# Improving the Accessibility of Homotopy and Homology Data
+# Title: Improving the Accessibility of Homotopy and Homology Data

-## Abstract
+## Overview / Abstract

 Homology is a relatively recent mathematical tool, developed in the early to mid 20th century to distinguish and classify mathematical spaces.
 It has proved to be a widely successful tool, spawning the study "homological algebra", an entirely new branch of Mathematics that generalizes these tools and theories to work in a variety of settings.